Film50: Fifty Years of Collecting Film at Yale

 —Reid Detchon, Yale Daily News, April 5, 1968

-Throughout 2018, Yale celebrates fifty years of collecting film, a practice that began with the University's acquisition of the John Griggs Collection in 1968.
+Throughout 2018, Yale celebrated fifty years of collecting film, a practice that began with the University's acquisition of the John Griggs Collection in 1968.
 Later known as the Yale Collection of Classic Films, it consisted of more than 200 16mm prints, mostly American silent films such as BROKEN BLOSSOMS, THE GOLD RUSH, and THE PHANTOM OF THE OPERA, and twenty films from abroad including BATTLESHIP POTEMKIN, METROPOLIS, and THE PASSION OF JOAN OF ARC.
 Described as "one of the finest private collections of classic films in the country" by the Yale Daily News in a front-page story, its acquisition generated national press coverage and headlines such as "The Old Silent Films Make History at Yale" (New York Post) and "Chaplin, Keaton, Valentino Going To Yale—On Film" (Chicago Sun-Times).
 Learn more about the John Griggs Collection here.

 Read an article about Film50 in the Yale Daily News.